 Wash day blues?
 Not me, I just love them!!

-I guess, for many though, the laundry is a bit of a chore, so fear not!
-So I’m here to guide those new to the Laverie through my favourite ritual of the camper touring week!
+I guess, for many though, the laundry is a bit of a chore, but fear not, because I’m the opposite.
+So I’m here to guide those new to the Laverie through my favourite ritual of the camper touring week.

 I’m not one for hand-washing, so turn away now if you’d rather spend time scrubbing those smalls in the bathroom sink!